CliffordMorin/martin-diaz-website/README.md

 ## Description

-This application is a functional professional musician website I built for a client.
-Some of the technologies I used are React, JS, and mainly Material-UI.
-The goal of this website was to build it from scratch using Material-UI to really understand how to use it effectively.
+I created a fully-functional professional musician website for a client, incorporating various cutting-edge technologies such as React, JS, and MUI.
+To add a dynamic edge to the website, I integrated the Bands in Town API to enable the client to easily manage upcoming shows by adding or modifying events directly from their Bands in Town artist account.
+This eliminates the need for me to manually code events into the website, ensuring that the site stays up-to-date with the latest events.

 ## User Story